Carrier Strike Group 14: Overview

-The group commander exercised oversight of unit-level training, integrated training, and readiness for assigned units, as well as maintains administrative functions and material readiness tracking for the group's units.
+The group commander exercised oversight of unit-level training, integrated training, and readiness for assigned units, as well as maintained administrative functions and material readiness tracking for the group's units.

 The group reported to the commander of the United States Fleet Forces Command.
 The group's pre-deployment training and certification would have theoretically come under the control of Fleet Forces Command following the disestablishment of the U.S. Second Fleet on 30 September 2011.
 However, without a carrier assigned, the group does not conduct pre-deployment group workups.

-Administratively, Gettysburg and Philippine Sea were under the authority of Commander, Naval Surface Forces Atlantic.
+Administratively, Gettysburg and the Philippine Sea were under the authority of the Commander, Naval Surface Force Atlantic.

 Ticonderoga class cruisers provide a wide range of capabilities, including ballistic missile defense (BMD), regional air defense (RAD), battlespace management (BSM), maritime interdiction operations (MIO), maritime security operations (MSO), and precision strike Tomahawk (PST) strike missions.

 History 1973–2004

 Effective 30 June 1973, Commander Cruiser Destroyer Flotilla 12 was re-designated as Commander Cruiser-Destroyer Group 12 (CCDG-12).
-In May 1975, Leahy and USS Tattnall (DDG-19), under the command of Rear Admiral Justin D. Langille III, visited Leningrad, as reported by the Chicago Tribune of May 13, 1975.
+In May 1975, Leahy and USS Tattnall (DDG-19), under the command of Rear Admiral Justin D. Langille III, visited Leningrad, as reported by the Chicago Tribune on May 13, 1975.
 It appears the two ships formed a task group of Task Force 100 during the visit.

 In 1986, while commanding Cruiser-Destroyer Group 12, Rear Admiral Henry H. Mauz, Jr., commanded the America carrier battle group and Task Group 60.3, part of Task Force 60, U.S. Sixth Fleet during an operation codenamed 'Attain Document', which led to the Action in the Gulf of Sidra (1986).
 The operation was intended to assert the freedom of navigation in the Gulf of Sidra as well as to challenge the territorial claims of Libya to the area.
 Subsequently, the America carrier battle group and the rest of Task Force 60 carried out Operation El Dorado Canyon, a series of punitive strikes against Libya in retaliation for the 1986 Berlin discotheque bombing.

 Commander, Cruiser-Destroyer Group 12 previously served as Immediate Superior-in-Command for USS Enterprise (CVN-65), Carrier Air Wing Eight, Destroyer Squadron 18, USS Gettysburg (CG-64), and USS Philippine Sea (CG-58).
 CCDG-12 reported to Commander, Second Fleet as one of six carrier battle group Commanders in the Atlantic Fleet.
 CCDG-12's 2003 deployment included the destroyers USS Cole, USS Thorn, and USS Gonzalez.

 On 1 September 2004, Commander, Cruiser Destroyer Group 12 transferred command of the USS Enterprise (CVN 65) and its Carrier Strike Group to Commander, Cruiser-Destroyer Group 8.
 This apparently left Cruiser-Destroyer Group 12 without an assigned aircraft carrier.

 On 1 October 2004, Cruiser-Destroyer Group 12 was redesignated Carrier Strike Group 14.

 As of 2010, Carrier Strike Group 14 may have been deactivated.
 The Navy's Strike Group 14 webpage is no longer active, and the admiral listed in command is no longer mentioned in the official US Navy biography website of currently active flag officers, suggesting this officer may have since retired.